Conveying identity and offering an inspiring experience through sustainable landscape

 A mediation between this new architecture and the context is defined by a large green border that’s enhanced by the shape of the ground’s morphology.
 The new buildings are placed in sequence and define an articulated system of visuals inside and outside the area, completed with rich vegetation of native and naturalized species.
 Because of this the buildings are cushioned and a pleasant and protected environment is defined by a series of hills and green shields.

-UniCredit Bank Austria Campus, Vienna (Austria), 2012 - ongoing
+UniCredit Bank Austria Campus, Wien (Austria), 2012 - ongoing